 Start your third day by heading to Parque das Nações, a modern district in the northeast of the city.
 This area was revamped for the 1998 World Exposition and offers a stark contrast to the historic areas you’ve explored so far.

 The jewel in the crown here is the Oceanário de Lisboa, one of Europe’s largest aquariums.
 It’s a great place for all ages, with an impressive array of marine life from around the world.
-The central tank, home to sharks, rays, and a host of other species, is particularly mesmerising.
+The central tank, home to sharks, rays, and a host of other species, is particularly impressive.

 After the Oceanário, take a stroll along the river promenade.
 You’ll find modern architecture, art installations, and great views of the Vasco da Gama Bridge, the longest bridge in Europe.